The Most Common Recruitment Methods for Employers to Use

 In doing so, they may also gain a competitive advantage over other job seekers in a crowded job market.
 Some candidates will be able to go so far as to run a background check on themselves (in certain states) using new third-party services.

-As a result, the issue of illicit drug use and its impact on the workplace is top of mind for many HR, staffing and recruiting professionals.
-What is the net effect?
-Pre-employment drug screening is on the rise.
+As a result, the issue of illicit drug use and its impact on the workplace is top of mind for many HR, staffing and recruiting professionals-especially at a time when drug-testing positivity rates have seen a sharp rise.

 It’s proven that a well-designed drug testing program decreases workers’ compensation claims, on-the-job injuries, and absenteeism, property theft and damage, and can increase productivity (SHRM).
 It makes sense that such programs are being put into place.